 It is possible to find registration opening day and upcoming deadlines here.

 On registration, you must enter your AAMC id, ECFMG id, and other information as well as pay registration fees.
 Then go back to your ERAS profile and add your NRMP ID.
+(Plastic surgery and Urology do not participate in the Match®)

 Fill the rank order list